bittiez/EasyVoteListener/README.md

 # Description
 This is a very easy, highly configurable plugin to run commands when a player votes

+If a player votes while offline, it will wait until the log in to process their vote.

 # Usage
 Vote